 |URL for Business Card:||http://people.unisa.edu.au/janet.bryan|

 Janet Bryan is the Associate Head of School: Teaching and Learning for the School of Psychology, Social Work and Social Policy.
-She is also a Senior Lecturer and a member of the Nutritional Physiology Research Centre.
+She is also a member of the Nutritional Physiology Research Centre.
 Her research interests include the cognitive assessment of adults, in particular the development of the executive functions across the life-span, and the impact of nutrition on cognitive functioning and mental health.

 - Research methods